zamiul20/Basal-Library/README.md

 I will fix the code files (they may not as intended) after clearing up the documentation.

+The directory \Calculator_App\bin contains the android app (Android version 10+) for the basal calulator (cannot handle decimals), only integers

 There is a directory 'other_code' for code related to Basal, but is not the core module.